Platonic-Systems/generics-sop-examples/draft.md

 This code introduces two more aspects to `generics-sop`:

 - **Constraint propagation**: When generically transforming SOP structures we want to be able to "propagate" inner constraints outwardly, and this is what the `Proxy` class is being used for here. `All c xs` simply is an alias for `(c x1, c x2, ...)` where `xs` is a type-level list; likewise, `All2 c xss` is `c x11, c x12, ... ` where `xss` is type-level list of lists (ie., `Code a ~ xss`).
-Clearly, we want the `Eq` constraint in table elements to apply to the whole table row, and thereon to the table itself.
+Clearly, we want the `Eq` constraint in table elements to apply to the whole table row and thereon to the table itself.
 And `All2 Eq (Code a)` on `geq'` specifies this.
 - **Constant functor**: The constant functor `K` is defined as `data K a b = K a`; it "discards" the second type parameter, always containing the first.
 Where you see `K Bool a` we are discarding the polymorphic `a` (the type of the cell in the table), and returning the (constant) type `Bool`.
 When we transform the structure to be over `K` (using `hcliftA2`), we are essentially making the structure *homogenous* in its elements, which in turn allows us to "collapse" it using `hcollapse` to get a single value out of it (which is what we need to be the result of `geq`).

 This is just a brief taste of generics-sop combinators.
 Read [ATLGP] for details, and we shall introduce more in the examples below.

 #### Interlude: Specialized combinators

 Most combinators are polymorphic over the containing structure, and as such their type signatures can be pretty complex to understand.
 For this reason, you might want to begin with using their *monomorphized* versions which have simpler type signatures.
-For example, the polymorphic combinator `hcollapse` has the follwing signature that makes it possible to work with any structure (`NS` or a `NP`, etc).
+For example, the polymorphic combinator `hcollapse` has the following signature that makes it possible to work with any structure (`NS` or a `NP`, etc).

 ```haskell
 hcollapse :: SListIN h xs => h (K a) xs -> CollapseTo h a